Our Leadership

 H.E.
 Dr. Sultan Ahmed Al Jaber, CEO of Abu Dhabi National Oil Co., Aliko Dangote, President and Chief Executive Officer of Dangote Industries Ltd., Darren Woods, CEO of Exxon Mobil Corp., Dr. Josephine Wapakabulo.

-The Africa Report named Rose Whitaker as of the world’s most influential lobbyists for Africa in its December 2014, edition.
+The Africa Report named Rosa Whitaker as of the world’s most influential lobbyists for Africa in its December 2014, edition.
 Here is the Q&A she did with editor Patrick Smith.